 Anth/Biol 5471.
 Fundamental Methods of Evolutionary Ecology

 - Anth/Biol 5471.
-Fundamental Methods of Evolutionary Ecology.
+Mathematical Models of Evolutionary Ecology.
 Evolutionary ecology is the scientific discipline that uses evolutionary theories to understand the ecology and behavior of plants and animals (including people).
 As these theories are often quantitative, budding evolutionary ecologists need training in the relevant quantitative methods.
 This course fills that need.
 It will cover optimization models, game theory, kin selection, cultural transmission, and life history.
 Fulfills the Quantitative Intensive (QI) requirement. (syllabus)

 - Anth 5230.
 Introduction to Statistical Thinking in Anthropology.
 Making sense of data is vital to a deeper understanding of anthropological phenomenon.
 Designed for students with little or no experience with statistics, this course introduces basic tools needed to analyze and interpret datasets.
 We will focus on practical skills, using examples from anthropology to conduct question-motivated applied statistics.
 Topics include descriptive methods, probability theory, random variables, and statistical models.
 Students will also learn and complete work in the R statistical computing language.
 Fulfills the Quantitative Intensive (QI) requirement. (syllabus)